CTO at the Innovation Hub for Daimler Fleetboard.

 Serverless microservices with Azure Functions and DocumentDB

-Background I have been working as an interim CTO in a Lean Service Creation agency here in London for the past year and one of the most interesting pieces of work that has come across my desk was to do a full replatforming for a startup in the event space.
+Using Azure Functions in production Background I have been working as an interim CTO in a Lean Service Creation agency here in London for the past year and one of the most interesting pieces of work that has come across my desk was to do a full replatforming for a startup in the event space.
 They gave me free reign on the technology side to build a futureproof and scalable platform for them.
-They had grown enough to start having issues with their WordPress-only site and wanted to build a platform to take them to the next level.
 [Read More]

 So long London